strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/server.md

 - or by creating an `API_TOKEN_SALT` [environment variable](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md#environment-variables) in the `.env` file of the project

 ::: caution
-Changing the salt invalidates all the existing API tokens .
+Changing the salt invalidates all the existing API tokens.
 :::